mybonk/mybonk-wiki/workshop-2/README.md

+---
+layout: default
+title: Workshop 2
+nav_order: 3
+---

 # Run Bitcoin as a service on NixOS in 2 Minutes

 ## Overview

 This workshop demonstrates how to configure a service, here Bitcoin Core, on a NixOS system.
 This requires editing the `.nix` files (declarative configuration of the system) and the deployment of the configuration.
-We'll use a NixOS container to efficiently demonstrate how this works - the same approach would work on full NixOS systems and VMs (see [workshop-1](../workshop-1/README.md) to see how a VM is set up and interacted with).
+We'll use a NixOS container to efficiently demonstrate how this works - the same approach would work on full NixOS systems and VMs ([workshop-1](../workshop-1/README.md) showed you how to setup and interact with such a VM).

 **Why testnet for this workshop?**